-Dallas Personal Injury Lawyer
+Dallas Car Wreck Lawyer

 If you’ve ever been in a car accident or some other personal injury matter, and you hired an attorney to represent you, than most likely, he or she used the term negligence.
 You probably thought to yourself, what is negligence?
 More importantly, you may have even wondered, how do you prove negligence?